cynicastic/scribe/README.md

 ## Acknowledgments

-* RMerlin, for enduring an endless stream of people who will not read the release notes (out of his control), yet is still dedicated to producing the awesomeness that is AsusWRT-Merlin in what used to be known as his "free" time.
+* RMerlin, for enduring an endless stream of people who will not read the release notes (out of his control), yet is still dedicated to producing the awesomeness that is AsusWRT-Merlin in what used to be known as his "free time".
 * The great coders of SNB Forums, in alphabetical order, for lack of a better system:
     * Adamm
     * Jack Yaz